What Is a New Moon? When Is the Next New Moon?

 We also look to the Moon’s phases to determine many holidays based on the lunar calendar.
 For example, the date of Easter is determined by the Moon’s phase, and the second new Moon after the December solstice marks the Lunar New Year.

-And, of course, many skywatchers look forward to the return of the Moon to the evening sky with the first sighting of the waxing crescent one or two days later.
+Of course, many skywatchers look forward to the Moon’s return to the evening sky and the first sighting of the waxing crescent 1 or 2 days later.
 This very thin crescent is always low in the evening twilight.

 After the Moon’s absence for a few days, it’s kind of a lunar rebirth.
 Thus, many cultures revolved around ceremonies around the first appearance of the new Moon.